 Tell me, where did you sleep last night?

 You can really cover some kilometres on the open road, but you don’t want to drive more than you have to.
 Plan out which national parks you’re heading to and book ahead where you can; you’ll save the crew the stress of full campsites or a midnight arrival.
-At some of the more popular spots bookings are essential, and you can’t car camp illegally, but in the scheme of things nature’s a pretty chilled hotel.
+At some of the more popular spots bookings are essential, but in the scheme of things nature’s a pretty chilled hotel.

 Keep it Simple

 When driving to a campsite instead of hauling a backpack, it can be tempting to stuff the car with anything that’s within reach.
 But you’ll have a much better time if you limit yourself to a single board game or book, plan your meals so that you’re not packing the whole kitchen and ditch your urban outfits in favour of some practical, outdoor-appropriate clothing.
 Don’t forget that Leave No Trace is a mantra for the modern outdoor enthusiast, so please pack a rubbish bag with you.

 You don’t need Everest for a Base Camp